 SCS Cue Markers

-SCS Cue Markers are supported with SCS Standard and higher license levels, with limitations based upon license type.
+SCS Cue Markers are supported with SCS Standard and higher license levels.

 See also Audio File Cue Points and Markers.
 Note that SCS Cue Markers are not the same as 'Audio File Cue Points and Markers', as 'Audio File Cue Points' are embedded in an audio file, and 'Audio File Markers' are held in a separate file with an extension of .mrk.
 SCS Cue Markers, however, are just positions saved within the cue file (the .scs11 file).